Strength training is a vital part of a balanced exercise routine that includes aerobic activity and flexibility exercises.

 - Cool down for 5-10 minutes after each session, stretching the muscles you worked out.

 Don't rely on strength training as your only form of exercise.
-You still need to get your heart and lungs working harder by doing some kind of additional aerobic exercise for a minimum of 20-30 minutes per session.
-Doctors recommend an hour a day of moderate to vigorous activity — so on days when you're not lifting weights, you may want to get more aerobic activity.
+You still need to get your heart and lungs working harder by doing aerobic exercise, such as running, biking, or swimming.
+Doctors recommend at least an hour a day of moderate to vigorous physical activity — so on days when you're not lifting weights, you may want to get more aerobic activity.
+Also, be sure you're drinking plenty of fluids and eating a healthy diet.

 Strength training is a great way to improve strength, endurance, and muscle tone.
 But remember to start slowly, use proper form, avoid heavy weights, and increase workouts gradually to prevent injury.
-Just a few short sessions a week will really pay off — besides better muscle tone and definition, you may find that you have more energy and focus in both sports and school.
+Just a few sessions a week will really pay off — besides better muscle tone and definition, you may find that you have more energy, focus, and performance in both sports and school.